 As an international financial center, with a robust regulatory environment as well as rich business opportunities and capital support, Hong Kong is an ideal destination for the development of digital finance and Fintech.
-Currently, there are about 1 000 Fintech companies operating in Hong Kong.
-The scope of business covers mobile payment, cross-boundary wealth management, artificial intelligent financial consultancy, wealth and investment management, regulatory technology, etc., including eight virtual banks, four virtual insurers and two licensed virtual assets trading platforms.
+Currently, there are more than 1 200 Fintech companies operating in Hong Kong.
+The scope of business covers mobile payment, cross-boundary wealth management, artificial intelligence financial consultancy, wealth and investment management, regulatory technology, etc., including eight digital banks, four virtual insurers and 11 licensed virtual assets trading platforms.

-The Financial Services and the Treasury Bureau coordinates the policy for facilitating Fintech development, and assesses the needs of the Fintech sector and rooms for development through maintaining liaison with the industry and cooperating with the financial regulators, with a view to formulating the corresponding support measures.
+The Financial Services and the Treasury Bureau (“FSTB”) coordinates the policy for facilitating Fintech development, and assesses the needs of the Fintech sector and rooms for development through maintaining liaison with the industry and co-operating with the financial regulators, with a view to formulating the corresponding support measures.

 Enhancing Financial Infrastructure